FrankWhoee/victorbot/README.md

 Multi-function bot that can manage voice channel movement and also acts as a soundboard.
 Also keeps track of server social credit.
 More features incoming, check out our [Projects tab](https://github.com/users/FrankWhoee/projects/7).

 ## Prerequisites
 VictorBot runs on python3.8 so that we can use discord.py latest.
-The installation will not worth with lower versions.
+The installation will not work with lower versions.
 * Install [python3.8](https://wiki.python.org/moin/BeginnersGuide/Download)
 * Install [pip](https://pip.pypa.io/en/stable/installation/)
 * Install [virtualenv](https://pypi.org/project/virtualenv/)